Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Related Work

-\paragraph{Chain-of-Thought for Interpretability} The inherent ``black-box'' nature of large language models presents a fundamental barrier to their adoption in high-stakes applications such as agriculture, where the need for transparent and trustworthy decision-making is paramount~\cite{sun2022black,bommasani2021opportunities,martin2024xai}.
-To address this, CoT prompting~\cite{wei2022chain} has emerged as a prominent method for enhancing model interpretability, eliciting explicit, step-by-step reasoning paths from models.
-Subsequent work has aimed to improve the reliability of CoT; for instance, ~\citet{wang2022self} enhance CoT robustness through self-consistency by aggregating predictions across multiple reasoning paths.
+The inherent ``black-box'' nature of VLMs poses a fundamental barrier to their adoption in high-stakes applications such as agriculture, where transparent and trustworthy decision-making is essential~\cite{sun2022black,bommasani2021opportunities,martin2024xai}.
+To address this limitation, Chain-of-Thought (CoT) prompting~\cite{wei2022chain} has emerged as a prominent technique for improving model interpretability by eliciting explicit, step-by-step reasoning paths.
+Subsequent research has sought to enhance the reliability of CoT; for instance, self-consistency~\cite{wang2022self} improves robustness by aggregating predictions across multiple reasoning trajectories.
 However, a critical bottleneck persists: the manual curation of high-quality, domain-specific CoT demonstrations remains prohibitively expensive and difficult to scale~\cite{wang2025beyond,lightman2023letsverifystepstep,kim2023cotcollectionimprovingzeroshot}.
-This challenge is especially pronounced in agriculture, where expert knowledge is required to validate the correctness and relevance of diagnostic reasoning chains, underscoring the need for scalable, automated solutions for CoT generation.
+This challenge is particularly acute in agriculture, where expert knowledge is required to validate the correctness and relevance of diagnostic reasoning chains, underscoring the pressing need for scalable, automated solutions for CoT generation.